 Animal Protocol Sheets

-Click the protocol name to download a PDF to print or save.
+Click the document name below to download a PDF, print or save.

 Items You May Need

 - Clippers – for animals with very long or matted fur

 - Cotton balls and alcohol – to clean diry ears at site of Earclip placement

 - Spray bottle of water – on some animals with thick fur, misting them helps to get electrode contact

 - Clipboard and pen – to have protocol attached and be able to take notes easily.
 Especially helpful if outside working on a horse.

 Reasons why it may appear that Alpha-Stim is not helping

 - Treating too tight – It is important to encompass all the tissue effected by the trauma or injury.
 Don’t focus just at the obvious but treat beyond it.